readingcapital/readingcapital.github.io/volume-1/index.md

 The rate of surplus-value is expressed by the ratio of surplus labour-time to necessary labour-time.
 For a given necessary labour-time capital can hence improve the ratio by extending the *working day*.
-The working day is not a fixed quantity, only necessary labour-time is - for now - fixed.
+The working day is not a fixed quantity, only necessary labour-time is — for now — fixed.
 The working day is bounded above by a *physical limit* when workers cannot be sufficiently reproduced to do their job and by class struggle (*"moral obstacles"*).
-Capitalists demand to maximise the utilisation of the commodity they purchased, workers demand that they can use their commodity - labour-power - as a means of living.
+Capital demands to maximise the utilisation of the commodity it purchased, workers demand that they can use their commodity — labour-power — as a means of living.
 From the laws of commodity exchange no extend of the working day follows.

-> Between equal rights, force decides (344)
+> 344:1 Between equal rights, force decides (344)

 Through class struggle the state is informed that capital's hunger for surplus labour is destroying the basis of its own valorisation.
-The state intervenes and establishes a normal working day - a normal standard of exploitation.
-This restriction on exploitation in the interest of its continued existence must be enforced against capital.
+The state intervenes and establishes a *normal working day* — a normal standard of exploitation.
+This restriction on exploitation in the interest of its continuation must be enforced against capital.
 The state also reflects that this restriction is for capital by allowing exceptions.

 Capital not only has an interest in extending the working day per worker but also in keeping production going all night and day.
 The preservation and